 The following items represent changes in the estimation procedures used for school district, county, and state poverty estimates for 2011 relative to the estimation procedures used for 2010.
 These changes reduce the comparability of the estimates between years and should be considered when making such comparisons.
 See General Cautions about Comparisons of Estimates and Guidance for Making Year-to-Year Comparisons.

-There were no changes in the list of county-level entities in 2011 relative to 2009 estimates, and boundary changes were minor adjustments associated with the decennial 2011 tabulations.
+There were no changes in the list of county-level entities or methodology in 2011 relative to 2010 estimates.

 School District Estimates